 I graduated from the University of Portsmouth, Department of Geography in 1995 and was then awarded MAFF funding for my PhD in shingle beach mapping and geomorphological analysis, which I completed in 2001.
 I was appointed as a research associate in the Department of Geography and promoted to research fellow in 2007.
 I became a lecturer in 2008 and a senior lecturer in 2010.

 I have worked on a series of projects looking at geomorphological and habitat change in coastal regions.
-In the past, I have worked with the Environment Agency, English Nature, Posford Haskoning, Havant Borough Council, Chichester Harbour Conservancy and the National Trust.
+I have worked with the Environment Agency, English Nature, Posford Haskoning, Havant Borough Council, Chichester Harbour Conservancy and the National Trust.
 In particular, I have worked on East Head Spit, West Sussex, monitoring its changing geomorphology using aerial photography and GPS surveying techniques.
-More recent work has concentrated on the validity of tidal line mapping as an indicator of coastal change.
+My recent work has concentrated on the validity of tidal line mapping as an indicator of coastal change.
 This work has been published in the Cartographic Journal and the Survey Review (Baily, 2011; Baily and Collier, 2010).
-I have also looked at the reliability of historical maps for saltmarsh mapping which was published in the Journal of Coastal Conservation (Baily and Inkpen, 2013).
-I am currently working with colleagues on pluvial flooding in Lagos, Nigeria and the associated social vulnerability.
+I recently looked at the reliability of historical maps for saltmarsh mapping which was published in the Journal of Coastal Conservation (Baily and Inkpen, 2013).

 GIS for Monitoring Change